 This is a difficult time for many of us.
 I'm thankful that I'm still working as a freelance writer and as an adjunct professor, and I'm lucky to be able to leave most of my work for the evenings and weekends.
 But having my children work in the morning leaves me with more time to work during the day if I need to.
 I'm not spending all day helping them solve math equations (which I am most grateful for).
 It's not perfect, far from it actually, but our morning routine has certainly helped create a little peace during this uncertain time.

 It's also important to note that I do my best to recognize when my children need breaks while doing school work — I don't think this method would work with out them.
 For example, my kids hate writing (oh, the irony).
 So if they're struggling with a writing assignment, I simply stop them and tell them to return to it in the afternoon.
 While it is admittedly more difficult for them to return to it later because it means stopping whatever fun thing they were doing, the break is usually worth it because they come back revitalized and ready to try again.

-In our state, schools are closed for the rest of the school year so this morning homeschool routine will carry on for at least a little while longer.
-And in the summer, I'll carry on the same idea — they'll have to do their chores right away in the A.M. before playing.
-Because as Sztykiel says, then they'll have a strong sense of accomplishment as soon as their day begins.
-And leave plenty of time for succeeding at other things — like building a freaking massive fort.
+This summer, I've carried on the same idea — they do their chores right away in the A.M. before playing.
+Because as Sztykiel says, it gives them a strong sense of accomplishment as soon as their day begins.
+And it leaves plenty of time for succeeding at other things — like building a massive fort.